SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Incident_Tracking_Configuration_Tutorial.md

 1. If you have done manual changes to *configuration.xml* before running any of the above-mentioned scripts, manually replace the modified file with the backup you took in [step 2](#step-2-find-the-advanced-configuration-file).

-1. If you have not done any manual changes to *configuration.xml* before running one of the above-mentioned scripts, run the script *Incident Tracking Tutorial Scripts - Script 4 Reset Configuration* to revert to your original *configuration.xml*.
+   Alternatively, if you have not done any manual changes to *configuration.xml* before running one of the above-mentioned scripts, you can run the script *Incident Tracking Tutorial Scripts - Script 4 Reset Configuration* to revert to your original *configuration.xml*.